Funeral held for first victim of Fresno mass shooting

-FOWLER, California (KSEE) – It’s been nearly three weeks since four men died and six others were wounded in a mass shooting in southeast Fresno.
+FOWLER, California (KGPE) – It’s been nearly three weeks since four men died and six others were wounded in a mass shooting in southeast Fresno.

 Now, one of the victims, being laid to rest in the coming days.